 The market does dominate the harbour front but you can still cut a path along the water’s edge.
 Here you’ll again see lots of little fishing boats used to bring the fresh catches to the market.

-These are known locally as Luzzu and usually painted in bright colours with a pair of eyes to the front.
-It’s an ancient custom said to protect the fishermen at sea.
+These are known locally as Luzzu and are usually painted in bright colours with a pair of eyes to the front.
+It's an ancient custom said to protect the fishermen at sea.

 Although known as a fish market on Sundays the fish stalls only make up a small proportion of the stuff on offer.
 As we walked the full length of the harbour we saw everything from clothing to CDs and from pastries to curtains.

-Although there were some interesting stalls and a fair mix of locals milling around, unfortunately, the overall vibe seemed to be people selling cheap tat at not so cheap prices.
+Although there were some interesting stalls and a fair mix of locals milling around, unfortunately, the overall vibe seemed to be people selling cheap tat at not-so-cheap prices.

 We did plum for a couple of cakes soon after we arrived as there were some locally baked offerings on a few of the stalls.

-At €1 per item, they seemed a little overpriced compared to the local bakers but Pastini (pictured above) is a local speciality and were delicious.
+At ā¬1 per item, they seemed a little overpriced compared to the local bakers but Pastini (pictured above) is a local speciality and was delicious.

-Local Maltese Cuisine
+Local Maltese cuisine

 After sniffing around the market for a while we were getting a bit peckish and decided to seek out a table at one of the many busy harbourside restaurants for a spot of lunch.
-Faced with the usual traveller dilemma of not knowing which one was any good we randomly chose one halfway along the seafront.

 Whilst waiting for our main course the waiter brought along some bread, crackers and a Maltese hummus.
 It was very welcome as our hunger had truly set in by this point.

 For the main dish, we both opted for the catch of the day, Lampuki (above).
-This fish is caught in the waters around Malta in its permitted season from the 15th August to the end of December as it migrates past the island.
+This fish is caught in the waters around Malta in its permitted season from the 15th of August to the end of December as it migrates past the island.
 You might know it better as Dorado or Mahi-mahi.

 It was a very meaty fish with a texture not too dissimilar to chicken I thought and came served with potatoes and fresh local vegetables.

-It was good value at around €10 each and just what we needed to keep us going.
-It’s just a shame that the market stalls block the view of the picturesque harbour beyond.
+It was good value at around ā¬10 each and just what we needed to keep us going.
+It's just a shame that the market stalls block the view of the picturesque harbour beyond.

 If you are looking for top quality food experience in Malta, try the fish restaurant Tartarun.
 It’s one of Marsaxlokk’s most highly-rated seafood restaurants.